 - What an organization looks like if partnership permeates throughout

 - What gets in the way of partnership happening, and

 - What it takes to make partnership happen

 Who should attend:

-Anyone who is curious about the mysteries of organizational life, and who would like to work more effectively with people higher in the organization, at the same level, lower and even outside the organization.
+Anyone who is curious about the mysteries of organizational life, and who would like to work more effectively with people at all levels of the organization as well as external clients and customers.
 The workshop is useful for managers at all levels, project managers and individual contributors.

 Please note: There is a royalty fee of $500 paid to Power + Systems Inc. to run this simulation